Marine initiatives planned for April 2025 – April 2027

 Potential impacts on Canadians, including businesses

-The proposed regulations linked to enhanced port security would primarily impact Canada Port Authorities as well as operators listed in the MTSR’s schedule.
+The proposed amendments linked to enhanced port security would primarily impact Canada Port Authorities as well as operators listed in the MTSR’s schedule.
 Mitigating the ongoing risks of organized criminal activity at Canada’s ports would reduce the risk of a significant security incident occurring, which could impact port operations and Canada’s supply chain.
-Moreover, by introducing these measures, those who access ports, including port employees on a day-to-day basis would be positively impacted.
+Moreover, by introducing these measures, those who access ports, including port employees on a day-to-day basis may be positively impacted.

-The proposed regulations linked to new or modernized enforcement provisions would positively impact Canadian marine security and public safety by promoting compliance with the Regulations.
+The proposed amendments linked to new or modernized enforcement provisions would positively impact Canadian marine security and public safety by promoting compliance with the Regulations.
 However, this may include new or increased administrative monetary penalties for violators.

 Regulatory cooperation efforts (domestic and international)